The Pill Almost Ruined My Marriage—Here's What I Wish More Women Knew About Hormonal Birth Control

 A healthy relationship requires independent growth as much as paired progress, and this work gave me a passion, a place of fulfillment, and a vocation.

 4. Body literacy gave us intimacy.

-And knowing that I'm only fertile for a relatively short time during my monthly cycle alleviated so much of the fear and anxiety around sex, for both of us.
+Knowing I'm only fertile for a relatively short time during my monthly cycle alleviated much of the fear and anxiety around sex, for both of us.
 No more unplanned pregnancy panics or concerns about condom mishaps.